AlexMercedCoder/tutorialblog/content/blog/2024/2024-11-10-Iceberg-developments.md

 - **Enhanced Interoperability Between Table Formats**: With the catalog managing scan planning, the responsibility of supporting table formats shifts from the engine to the catalog.
 This makes it possible for Iceberg REST-compliant catalogs to facilitate querying tables in multiple formats.
 For example, a catalog could generate file lists for queries across various table formats, paving the way for broader interoperability.

 Looking ahead, the introduction of this endpoint is not only a step toward improving query performance but also a glimpse into a future where catalogs become the central hub for table format compatibility.
-To fully realize this vision, a similar endpoint for handling metadata writes may be
+To fully realize this vision, a similar endpoint for handling metadata writes may be introduced in the future, further extending the catalog's capabilities.

 [Scan Planning Pull Request](https://github.com/apache/iceberg/pull/11369)